 Romania is a country where you can travel on a tighter budget and still experience a lot that the country has to offer.
 But it can still help you to plan a spending budget so that you can better manage the costs of your trip.
 The most important parts of a traveler’s spending budget are airfare, accommodation, food, drink, and transportation.

 Before you can step back in time and visit Romania’s Medieval sites, you’ll have to get to the country first.
-Flight from the US to Romania are expensive and the average cost of a ticket averages around $1,000 US dollars.
-But there may be special prices offered in deal or on budget websites.
+A flight from the US to Romania is expensive and the average ticket costs around one thousand dollars.
+But there may be special prices offered in deals or on budget websites.
 You can also expect the cost of a flight to change throughout the year.

 Summer is the tourist high season in Romania, with the months of June, July, and August reflecting the highest prices.
 While the summer months are the hottest, tourists can avoid the heat and high prices by traveling in the shoulder seasons.
 This would be the month of May and September, which are right before and after tourism start to peak in Romania.

-Once you have completed making your flight arrangements and set dates for your vacation, you will want to start looking towards booking your accommodation.
-It is very important that you consider where you’ll stay while you are in Romania, because every traveler needs a safe place to call home when they’re on the road.
+Once you have completed making your flight arrangements and set dates for your vacation, you will want to start looking toward booking your accommodation.
+It’s very important that you consider where you’ll stay while you are in Romania because every traveler needs a safe place to call home when they’re on the road.

 There are a few different accommodation options in Romania, but the most affordable places would be hostels.
-Dorm rooms will be the least expensive option in a hostel with most prices averaging around $15-$20 US dollars each night.
-Private rooms in hostels are more expensive and most will cost about $40 US dollars per night.
+Dorm rooms will be the least expensive option in a hostel, however, you can book a private room if you need a bit of personal space.

 Airbnb is another option for travelers, and it is very affordable in Romania.
-While there may not be a lot of options outside of the big cities, most Airbnb rentals will cost about $75 US dollars for a private home or apartment.
+While there may not be a lot of options outside of the big cities, most Airbnb rentals will cost a decent amount for a private home or apartment.
 Shared rooms through Airbnb will have similar pricing to hostel dorm rooms.

 A popular side dish is mâmâligâ, which is a corn mash that is often described as similar to polenta.
 Salad is another popular side to meals and salatâ rosii is made out of tomatoes.
-Another salad is called salatâ castraveti, which is made with cucumbers.
+Another salad made with cucumbers is called salatâ castraveti.

 How to Get Around

 Finally, big cities like Bucharest will have their own transportation systems that you can use to get around.
-The metro in Bucharest is very affordable and most journies will cost around a US dollars.
-However, there are day passes available for a few dollars as well.
-I you plan on using the local metro system more than a couple times, the day pass can help you say money.
+The metro in Bucharest is very affordable and most journies will cost a few dollars.
+There are also day passes available, which are great if you plan on using the local metro system often.

 Top Cities to Visit

-There are a lot of different cities to visit in Romania and if you are trying to plan your trip, it can be hard to choose what to see and what to skip.
+There are a lot of different places to visit in Romania and if you are trying to plan your trip, it can be hard to choose what to see.
 Bucharest is Romania’s capital but not the most visited city.
-Here is an overview of the top cities to visit in Romania.
+To help you decide where to go, here is an overview of the top cities to visit in Romania.

 Stepping out of the shadows of Communism, Bucharest is gradually becoming more popular with tourists.
 While the city is still developing and some travelers choose to skip it altogether, it does have lots to see and do.